vishnukg/.vim/readme.md

 so the Coc Extensions work correctly.

 silver searcher tool has to be installed for FZF and ctrlsf to work correctly

+Make sure you have the right gopath and path config in zsh/bash scripts for coc-nvim to work correctly withgopls